 - Condensed version of temporary staff establishment, showing top structure and posts reporting directly to the Municipal Manager.
 Each Department falls within one of the four Directorates and has its own sub-structure Organogram. - A new Staff Establishment was adopted by Council on 20/09/2017 (Resolution SCOUNCIL-065/17).
-It was reviewed in 2018 (approved by Council on 13/12/2018, Resolution COUNCIL-086.2/18) and will take effect with the Placement Process, which commenced during the latter half of 2019 and is in the process of being finalized after Objections have been considered. - The Area Co-ordinators based at the Area Offices (Willowmore, Jansenville, Aberdeen & Nieu-Bethesda) are reporting to the Director of Corporate Services and specific functions are being co-ordinated by the relevant Directorates and/or Department Managers in Graaff-Reinet.
+It was reviewed in 2018 (approved by Council on 13/12/2018, Resolution COUNCIL-086.2/18) and will take effect with the Placement Process, which commenced during the latter half of 2019. - The Area Co-ordinators based at the Area Offices (Willowmore, Jansenville, Aberdeen & Nieu-Bethesda) are reporting to the Director of Corporate Services and specific functions are being co-ordinated by the relevant Directorates and/or Department Managers in Graaff-Reinet.
 Area Co-ordinators are responsible for managing the Satellite Offices within their region.